-8. Disputes p.13
+8. Disputes p.16

-- 8.1 Wrongful Dismissal p.13
+- 8.1 Wrongful Dismissal p.16

-- 8.2 Anti-discrimination p.13
+- 8.2 Anti-discrimination p.17

-- 8.3 Digitalisation p.14
+- 8.3 Digitalisation p.17

-9. Dispute Resolution p.14
+9. Dispute Resolution p.18

-- 9.1 Litigation p.14
+- 9.1 Litigation p.18

-- 9.2 Alternative Dispute Resolution p.14
+- 9.2 Alternative Dispute Resolution p.18

-- 9.3 Costs p.15
+- 9.3 Costs p.18

-Contributed by: Indra Setiawan and Ridzky Firmansyah Amin, ABNR Counsellors at Law
+Contributed by: Indra Setiawan, Ridzky Firmansyah Amin, Marintan Panjaitan and Tifanny Natalia, ABNR Counsellors at Law

 ABNR Counsellors at Law was founded in 1967 and is Indonesia's longest-established law firm.
-ABNR pioneered the development of international commercial law in the country, following the reopening of the Indonesian economy to foreign investment after a period of isolation in the early 1960s.
-With more than 100 partners and lawyers (including two foreign counsel), ABNR is the largest independent full-service law firm in Indonesia and one of the country's top three law firms by number of fee earners, giving it the scale needed to simultaneously handle large and complex transnational deals across a range of practice areas.
+ABNR pioneered the development of international commercial law in Indonesia, following the reopening of the country's economy to foreign investment after a period of isolation in the early 1960s.
+With more than 100 partners and lawyers (including two foreign counsel), ABNR is the largest independent full-service law firm in Indonesia and one of the country's top-three law firms by number of fee earners, giving it the scale needed to simultaneously handle large and complex transnational deals across a range of practice areas.
 It also has global reach, as it has been the exclusive Lex Mundi (LM) member firm for Indonesia since 1991.
 LM is the world's leading network of independent law firms, with members in more than 100 countries.